mattmakai/fullstackpython.com/source/content/pages/03-deployment/0313-source-control.markdown

 * [About version control](http://git-scm.com/book/en/Getting-Started-About-Version-Control)
 reviews the basics of distributed version control systems.

+* [git ready](http://gitready.com/) has a nice collection of blog posts based on beginner, intermediate and advanced use cases.

 * [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) details
   a Git branching model for small teams.